Family: Caprifoliaceae (Honeysuckle Family)

 Tardily deciduous, upright, arching-branched shrubs to 10 feet (3 m) in height.
 Much branched and arching in openings, multiple stemmed, dark-green opposite leaves, showy white to pink or yellow flowers, and abundant orange to red berries.

-Native Lookalikes: Currently no information available, or there are no native species that could be confused with Bush honeysuckle.
+Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Bush honeysuckle.

 Ecological Threat: Exotic bush honeysuckles can rapidly invade and overtake a site, forming a dense shrub layer that crowds and shades out native plant species.
 They alter habitats by decreasing light availability, by depleting soil moisture and nutrients, and possibly by releasing toxic chemicals that prevent other plant species from growing in the vicinity.
 Exotic bush honeysuckles may compete with native bush honeysuckles for pollinators, resulting in reduced seed set for native species.
 In addition, the fruits of exotic bush honeysuckles, while abundant and rich in carbohydrates, do not offer migrating birds the high-fat, nutrient-rich food sources needed for long flights, that are supplied by native plant species.